John Makdessi: Ultimate Fighting Championship

 Makdessi next faced Mehdi Baghdad on July 7, 2016, at UFC Fight Night 90.
 He was awarded a split decision victory.

 Makdessi faced Lando Vannata on December 10, 2016, at UFC 206.
 He lost the fight via knockout in the first round.

 Makdessi was expected to face Sage Northcutt on July 29, 2017, at UFC 214.
 In turn, the fight was canceled on July 14 as both fighters cited injuries.

 Makdessi faced Abel Trujillo on December 16, 2017, at UFC on Fox 26.
 He won the fight by unanimous decision.

 Makdessi faced Ross Pearson on July 28, 2018, at UFC on Fox 30.
 He won the fight by unanimous decision.
 This fight earned him the Fight of the Night award.

 Makdessi was expected to face Carlos Diego Ferreira on December 8, 2018, at UFC 231.
 However, on November 28, 2018, it was reported that Makdessi was removed from the card and replaced by Jesse Ronson.

 Makdessi was expected to face Nasrat Haqparast on March 23, 2019, at UFC Fight Night 148.
 However, on March 13, 2019, it was reported that Haqparast was pulled from the bout due to injury and was replaced by Jesus Pinedo.
 Makdessi won the fight via unanimous decision.

 Makdessi was scheduled to face Devonte Smith on August 17, 2019, at UFC 241.
 However, it was reported on 30 July 2019 that Makdessi was forced to withdraw for undisclosed reason.

 Makdessi faced Francisco Trinaldo on March 14, 2020, at UFC Fight Night 170.
 He lost the fight via unanimous decision.

 Makdessi faced Ignacio Bahamondes on April 10, 2021, at UFC on ABC 2.
 At the weigh-ins, Ignacio Bahamondes weighed in at 156.75 pounds, 0.75 pound over the lightweight non-title fight limit.
 The bout proceeded at a catchweight and Bahamondes was fined 20% of his individual purse, which went to Makdessi.
 Makdessi won the bout via split decision.

 Makdessi faced Nasrat Haqparast on September 3, 2022, at UFC Fight Night 209.
 He lost the fight via unanimous decision.

+Makdessi faced Jamie Mullarkey on September 10, 2023, at UFC 293.
+He lost the fight via unanimous decision.

+In October 2023, Makdessi was released by UFC.

+Global Fight League

+On December 11, 2024, it was announced that Makdessi was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Boxing

+Makdessi is scheduled to face Diego Sanchez in a boxing bout on April 12, 2025 at ICS Mania 1.